We hosted a work-party to help erect two caterpillar tunnels.

 Next, starting at one end, we bunched and tied the remaining plastic together, and anchored it to a metal T-stake that had been driven into the ground at a 45 degree angle pointing away from the structure.

-Then from the other end, we pulled the plastic along the structure as tight as we could, and then repeated the anchoring process at that end.
+From the other end, we pulled the plastic as tight as we could, and repeated the anchoring process.

 Then came the ropes.
 Starting at one end of the tunnel, we tied ropes to the large anchors on each side, and then criss-crossed them across the structure until they reached the next large anchors.

-Entry into the tunnels from the sides is also working as hoped: by pushing/scrunching up the plastic, the tension between the ropes and arches hold it up.
-We think the criss-crossing set-up of the ropes, combined with having the anchors at the base of the arches are making this effective.
+Entry into the tunnels from the sides is also working as hoped.
+By pushing/scrunching up the plastic, the tension between the ropes and arches hold it up.
+We think the criss-crossing of the ropes, combined with having the anchors at the base of the arches, are making this effective.

-It’s been five days.
-The tunnels are still standing, and they’ve had to deal with some pretty windy conditions and have done really well!
+The tunnels have had to deal with some pretty windy conditions and have done really well!